limneos/libEasySQLite3/readme.md

 Licence
 -----------

-libEasySQLite is open source
+libEasySQLite3 is open source.
+Feel free to help improving it if you like.

 Compile
 -------

-libEasySQLite is compiled using Theos.
+libEasySQLite3 is compiled using Theos.
 For more information about Theos/Logos, visit http://bit.ly/af0Evu and http://hwtt.net/ths